Skip to Content

 How to Stop a Truck from Squatting When Towing

 The first thing to try to eliminate truck squat when towing a trailer is to address weight issues.
 The problem is often that the trailer’s tongue weight is too much for the truck’s suspension system to handle.
-As we talked about at length when recently discussing the best half-ton trucks for towing, several different weight ratings are critical, including the GVWR (gross vehicle weight rating) of both the truck & trailer, the truck’s maximum payload, and the trailer’s tongue weight.
+As we talked about at length when recently discussing how it’s more than just towing capacity that’s important when sizing your towing vehicle to match your trailer, several different weight ratings are critical, including (but not limited to) the GVWR (gross vehicle weight rating) of both the truck & trailer, the truck’s maximum allowable payload, and the trailer’s tongue weight.

 Trailer tongue and coupler shown